 By Kevin Wilkerson, PubClub.com Blogger

-The PGA’s annual post-Masters stop for the past few decades has been the lovely Harbour Town Golf Links in Hilton Head Island, S.C.
-From 1987-2010, the event was known at the MCI or Verizon Heritage Classic.
+The PGA Tour’s annual post-Masters stop for the past few decades has been the lovely Harbour Town Golf Links in Hilton Head Island, S.C.
+Now called the RBC Heritage Classic, it traditionally takes place the week after The Masters in mid-April

 In the pre-PubClub.com years, I covered this tournament.
 I was a sports writer for the Savannah News-Press in nearby Savannah, Ga.
 My assignment was sidebars, which are features that accompany the main story.
 That could mean a feature on one of the golfers in contention or some good human interest angle that I uncovered.